- Michael Weinstein

-Michael Weinstein is an international award-winning independent filmmaker who has won over thirty awards.
+Michael Weinstein is an internationally award-winning independent filmmaker who has won over thirty awards.
 He graduated from Adelphi University in 2006 as a Communications Production major where he received departmental honors and an award for Best Creativity in Film & Video.

 While attending high school, Weinstein made his first film, entitled "Runaway Wallet."
 Out of thousands of applicants, it won Grand Prize at the 2002 Showtime Youth Video Festival and was featured at the Museum of Television & Radio.
 He also received the Hudson Guild Award for this short film as well.